umbraco/UmbracoDocs/Add-ons/UmbracoCourier/CommonIssues.md

 - Ensure you have the latest version, current 2.7.8.14

 ### Get the latest version here:
-Nightly.umbraco.org contains all builds, current recommended version is **2.7.8.35** which contains all the latest bug fixes for v4 and v6
+Nightly.umbraco.org contains all builds, the current recommended version is **2.7.8.35** which contains all the latest bug fixes for v4 and v6

 http://nightly.umbraco.org/UmbracoCourier/2.7.8/nightly%20builds/

 ### Key not found exception
 *Caused by:* Courier not being able to find a specific provider, commonly the datalayer provider.
-Usually because Courier didn't load the datalayer dll or one of its dependencies.
+Usually, because Courier didn't load the datalayer dll or one of its dependencies.

 *How to spot:* Enable debugging in /config/courier.config, restart the app and check the /app_data/courier/logs/error_log.txt file for exceptions related to loading providers.
-Usually it will say which dll had issues loading.
+Usually, it will say which dll had issues loading.

 If no exceptions in the log, it might be missing the dll, or have the dll for the wrong version.